obsidian-community/obsidian-hub/01 - Community/Obsidian Roundup/🌠 Improved Calendars & Embedded Searches.md

 ---

 # 🌠 Improved Calendars & Embedded Searches
+There's a new proof of concept plugin for collaborative live editing, and other plugins looking for new maintainers & assistant.
+Plus other updates for devs.

 ## In The Community

 -   The developer of [Buttons](https://github.com/shabegom/buttons) is hoping for [user feedback](https://forms.gle/TCaU2qfsnadVHsUB8) about feature prioritization for the plugin.